STEllAR-GROUP/octotiger/paper.md

 # Acknowledgements

 This work was supported by National Science Foundation Award 1814967.
-The numerical work was carried out using the computational resources (QueenBee2) of the Louisiana Optical Network
-Initiative (LONI); Louisiana State University’s High Performance Computing (LSU HPC); resources of the National Energy Research Scientific Computing Center, a U.S. Departmentof Energy Office of Science User Facility operated underContract No. DE-AC02-05CH11231; and by Lilly Endowment,  Inc.,through its support for the Indiana University PervasiveTechnology Institute.
+The numerical work was carried out using the computational resources (QueenBee2) of the Louisiana Optical Network Initiative (LONI); Louisiana State University’s High Performance Computing (LSU HPC); resources of the National Energy Research Scientific Computing Center, a U.S. Departmentof Energy Office of Science User Facility operated underContract No. DE-AC02-05CH11231; and by Lilly Endowment,  Inc.,through its support for the Indiana University PervasiveTechnology Institute.
+This research  was  undertaken  with  the  assistance  of  resources  (Gadi) from  the  National  Computational  Infrastructure  (NCI  Australia), an NCRIS enabled capability supported by the Australian Government.

 # References